Who We Are

 Reformation Today ADA Accessible and Air Conditioned

-2011 – Bishop Anderson, Bishop of National ELCA, located in Chicago, attends our 60th Anniversary.
+2011 – Bishop Anderson, Presiding Bishop of the ELCA, attends our 60th Anniversary.

-2012 – Pastor Smoose retires and Pr.
-Jim Wolford and Pr.
-Arden Krych become our interim and bridge Pastors with additional support from Vicars Alina Gayeuski and Sue Loney.
+2012 – Pastor Smoose retires, Pastor London leaves, and Pastor Jim Wolford begins as Interim Pastor with additional support from Senior Seminarian Alina Gayeuski and Seminarian Sue Loney

 2015 – The congregation extended a permanent call to Pastor Alina to serve as Pastor at Reformation.